-The pre-physical therapy emphasis gives students a strong science background and a broad, liberal arts education including skills in decisionmaking and communication.
-A person who has an attitude of service and who loves people should consider a prephysical therapy emphasis.
+The pre-physical therapy emphasis gives students a strong science background and a broad, liberal arts education including skills in decision-making and communication.
+A person who has an attitude of service and who loves people should consider a pre-physical therapy emphasis.

 Admission to physical therapy programs is competitive.
 Outstanding candidates will have excellent grades, documented observation/assistance with a licensed physical therapist, ability to perform well on interviews, and excellent performance on the Graduate Record Examination (GRE).
 Entrance requirements to physical therapy programs vary from one school to another, so students are encouraged to consult the catalog of the graduate school of their choice early in their undergraduate enrollment in order to be informed of exact admission requirements.
+Since entrance into physical therapy schools is very competitive, an undergraduate GPA of 3.50 or higher is commonly needed for acceptance.